cladmi/lubuntu_live_cd/README.md

 ### Compiling VBoxGuestAdditions on a different architecture and kernel version ###

-When compiling the vbox module, the system rely on the result of 'uname' command.
+When compiling the vbox module, the system rely on the result of `uname` command.
 But, on a chrooted environment, the value return are the one of the host computer.

-As the PATH is somehow manipulated during the execution, the easiest solution was to overwrite the regular '/bin/uname' with a script that does
+As the PATH is somehow manipulated during the execution, the easiest solution was to overwrite the regular `/bin/uname` with a script that does

 	/bin/uname.real $@ | sed "s/$KERNEL/$DEST_KERNEL/g; s/$PROCESSOR/$DEST_PROCESSOR/g"

-The complete 'uname' script can be found in the 'chroot_install_folder' directory.
+The complete `uname` script can be found in the `chroot_install_folder` directory.